Loydtafireyi/ecomm/README.md

 The admin dashboard creadentials admin@admin.com p/s password navigate to example.com/admin/login and start ading products.

 At first i started working on the project using the tdd approach until when i ran out of time.
-Key areas to improve cover all the login without test cases.
+Key areas to improve cover all the logic without test cases and extract duplicate methods into resuable methods or traits, cover ux validation and ui improvements.